-- 58. The separate New Home Site Booklet identifies potential new home site options by Parish.
+- 62. The separate New Home Site Booklet identifies potential new home site options by Parish.
 Each parish section contains a parish map identifying the new home site options for consideration.
-It also identifies those sites that we have chosen not to take any further forward after the first stage of sifting/testing. - 59.
-This is not a list of preferred sites for allocation in the Local Plan26.
+It also identifies those sites that we have chosen not to take any further forward after the first stage of testing ('rejected sites') - 63.
+This is not a list of preferred sites for allocation in the Local Plan39.
 It is only a range of potential sites that may be needed to meet our new home needs.
 This is an opportunity for you to contribute to the consideration of potential sites before the council selects its preferred sites.
-It is also an opportunity for you to comment on those sites that we have discounted at this stage. - 60.
-Each site has its own reference and a potential site capacity.
+It is also an opportunity for you to comment on those sites that we have discounted at this stage. - 64.
+Each site has its own reference and an indicative site capacity.
 We would like you to rank sites relevant to you in order of your preference for release with an explanation as to why.
 You may also have some views on the suggested site capacity.
 If so, please include these comments within your consultation response.
-The site reference numbers reflect those found in the SHLAA and in the Site Shortlisting Assessment work undertaken so far.
-Additional information on each site can therefore be found in these documents available on the Local Plan evidence page. - 61.
-In terms of the weighting given to any response received, preference will be given to the views expressed by those residents who live within the respective parish that they are commenting on.
+The site reference numbers reflect those found in the SHLAA40 and in the Site Shortlisting Assessment41 work undertaken so far.
+Additional information on each site can be found in these documents available on the Local Plan evidence page42. - 65.
+Particular regard will be paid to how close the respondent lives to the sites being ranked. - 66.
+The following table sets out indicative total housing capacities by Parish if all the shortlisted sites within the respective parishes were to be developed.
+Large 'urban extension' sites considered under Approach 2 of this paper, and sites that could form part of a new settlement under Approach 3 are not included in these totals.
+Shortlisted sites that are included in our expected delivery from brownfield sites (listed at Appendix 1) are also not included in these figures.